 This intermediary model is more expensive to operate than a traditional marketplace, which tends to be asset lite, merely connecting buyers and sellers, but necessary to unlock a previously latent supply of merchandise that was relegated to brick and mortar consignment shops.
 As a result, The RealReal charges one of the highest take rates (commissions) in online commerce.

 Marketplaces have existed for centuries.
 Where once it was a main street in a small town or a mall in the suburbs, sellers benefitted from proximity to one another because they could draw customers by offering convenience and selection.
-Today, a myriad of online marketplaces fulfill that same role, aggregating large customer bases, which attracts commission paying sellers, generating flywheel scale effects which feed back into further customer acquisition.
+Today, a myriad of online marketplaces fulfill that same role, aggregating large customer bases, which attracts commission-paying sellers, generating flywheel scale effects that feed back into further customer acquisition.

 The RealReal (NASDAQ:REAL) competes with Poshmark (NASDAQ: POSH), ThredUp (NASDAQ: TDUP) and Revolve Group (NYSE: RVLV).

-As a online marketplace, The RealReal generates revenue growth both by growing the number of buyers using the platform and how much each of those buyers spends.
+As an online marketplace, The RealReal generates revenue growth by increasing both the number of users on its platform and the average order size in dollars.

-Over the last two years the number of The RealReal's paying users, a key usage metric for the company, grew 21.6% annually to 1 million users.
-This is a strong growth for a consumer internet company.
+Over the last two years, The RealReal's users, a key performance metric for the company, grew 18.4% annually to 954,000.
+This is solid growth for a consumer internet company.